• What is Newton’s first law of motion?

 7. Analyze What is the missing force?

-8. Organize Information Copy and fill in the graphic organizer below to explain Newtons first law
+8. Organize Information Copy and fill in the graphic organizer below to explain Newton’s first law

-motion in each case.
+of motion in each case.

-Thinking
+Critical Thinking

 9. Extend Three people push a piano on wheels with forces of 130 N to the right, 150 N to the left,

-165 N to the right.
+and 165 N to the right.
 What are the strength and direction of the net force on the piano?

 10. Assess A child pushes down on a box lid with a force of 25 N. At the same time, her friend

-down on the lid with a force of 30 N. The spring on the box lid pushes upward with a
+pushes down on the lid with a force of 30 N. The spring on the box lid pushes upward with a

-of 60 N. Can the children close the box?
+force of 60 N. Can the children close the box?
 Why or why not?

-11. Evaluate In terms of Newtons first law of motion, explain why automobiles have seat belts and
+11. Evaluate In terms of Newton’s first law of motion, explain why automobiles have seat belts and

-park rides have restraint bars to keep people safe.
+amusement park rides have restraint bars to keep people safe.

 12. Give an example of unbalanced forces acting on an object.